GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 ## Bucket Locking

-If the `--disableBucketLock` flag is not set, the tool will check for a lock file in the bucket before attempting a move.
+If the `--disable_bucket_lock` flag is not set, the tool will check for a lock file in the bucket before attempting a move.
 If the file is found, the tool will immediately exit.
 If the flag is set, the mover will continue and attempt the move without locking down bucket permissions.

-The `LOCK_FILE_NAME` config variable in config.yaml file must be set.
+The `lock_file_name` config variable in config.yaml file must be set.
 It is advised to test this with a locked test bucket to ensure the tool finds the file and stops operation.

 If the lock file is not found, the tool will set the bucket ACLs to 'private', remove all IAM roles